maheshwar-mr/terraform-vm-instance/README.md

 ## Provision

-Load all the necessary modules
+Initialize the workspace and load all the necessary modules

 ```bash
 terraform init